kojoidrissa/AlterConf_2015-04-25/AlterConf_outline_2015-04-25.md

 -  Inherent Limits on the community
     +  programming is "hard", requires 'rigor'; as such, some people won't want to do it
     +  more people think, "I wish I could program/It would be cool to program" than "I'm going to spend the time and effort required to learn to create software that solves a problem"
++  Talent myth creates additional barriers
+    *  "We'll know we've been really succesful when there are a whole bunch of average women programmers."
+[Lynn Root](http://www.roguelynn.com/about/), in a conversation w/ Jacob Kaplan-Moss that inspired Jacob's PyCon 2015 Keynote.

 #Zen of Python
 The Zen of Python, by Tim Peters